What Is the Uber/Lyft Child Policy?

-Posted in Car Accidents on October 26, 2018
+Posted on October 26, 2018 in Car Accidents

 Uber, Lyft, and other rideshare apps have become the chosen method of transportation for thousands of people around the world – including plenty of minors.
 Uber and Lyft are convenient and affordable ways to get around for those who are too young to drive or who don’t have vehicles.
 Yet a great deal of misinformation surrounds the safety of minor rideshare passengers.
 Before you send your child off in an Uber or Lyft, learn the facts about each company’s child passenger policy – and how safe they are for kids.